We transform and strengthen education, families, and communities.

 In 1867, the University of Missouri became the first public university in the nation to establish a college specifically for the preparation of teachers.
 Today, the College of Education & Human Development continues its rich tradition of inspiring the enterprise of learning, teaching, and discovery.

 As a comprehensive, interdisciplinary College, our research strengthens the whole of education and human development.
-We are improving the lives of countless children, adults, and families while preparing the next generation of educators, administrators, learning technologists, counselors, child life specialists, psychologists, library and information specialists, policy analysts, researchers, and more.
+We are improving the lives of countless children, adults, and families while preparing the next generation of educators, administrators, behavior analysts, learning technologists, counselors, child life specialists, psychologists, library and information specialists, policy analysts, researchers, and more.

 Now over 50,000, our alumni group is one of the largest among all colleges and schools at Mizzou.
 We know that Tigers are stronger when they work together, and together we can prepare our graduates for a lifetime of victories.
 Alumni and donor giving represents a vote of confidence in our College.